 - Online Application (online required) with fee of $50; international applicant fee is $90.
-Pratt's fall and spring applications are online.
+The online application is at www.pratt.edu/apply.

 - Optional letter of recommendation.
 This is no longer required.
 Reference form is downloadable if your reference prefers a form).
-You may have your reference submit by mail.
+You may have your reference submitted by mail.

 - Essay: See (6) below for topic.
 The essay is part of the online application and is submitted online.

 - International applicants only whose first language is not English must submit the TOEFL (required score of 79 (internet-based test for four-year programs and 71 for two-year programs), the IELTS (required score of 6.5 for four-year programs and 6.0 for two-year programs), or the PTE (53 for four-year programs and 48 for two-year programs) or the SAT or ACT (no specified minimum).
 If your first language is English, you may submit the SAT or ACT, but we will also accept the TOEFL, IELTS or PTE.
 Please have official scores sent by the testing company.